Widening trade deficit underscores Britain's imbalanced rebound

 The strong pound, as well as weaker global growth, has added to the troubles of British exporters.

-The Bank of England, which on Thursday kept interest rates at their record low level, said in the minutes of its December policy meeting that recent surveys of the euro zone's private sector were "more encouraging".
+The Bank, which on Thursday kept interest rates at their record low level, said in the minutes of its December policy meeting that recent surveys of the euro zone's private sector were "more encouraging".

 The ONS data showed the weakness in exports was coming from lower demand from countries outside the European Union.